cedricbatailler/cedricbatailler.me/content/blog/2022-apero/index.md

 {{< figure src="img/jan-kahanek-g3O5ZtRk2E4-unsplash.jpg" caption="Photo by Jan Kahánek." >}}

 So, to start blogging.
 The first thing one needs to do so is a website.
 I had one, but I wasn't really enthusiastic about it anymore.
-All I had to do was to build a system that would work for me.
+So all I had to do was to build a new system that would work for me.
 Ideally, this system should be minimal--meaning that it should have as few steps as possible between the writing of a blog post and its posting, and it should be super easy to show code running (because that's what I'd like to put here).

-In the end, I decided to use some of the pieces of software that I had used before and adopt trade some other.
+In the end, I decided to use some pieces of software that I had used before and adopt some other.
 I would use [Quarto](https://quarto.org/) to write the blog post and the code it contains, [Hugo](https://gohugo.io/) to generate a static website, and to ditch my old-fashioned Academic theme for the refreshing [Apéro](https://github.com/hugo-apero/).
 Here how it works.